T-Pau/Anykey/README.md

 The `Restore` key cannot be read directly.
 Anykey can detect when the key is pressed, but it can't detect for how long.

 ## Commodore 128

 When run in C64 mode on a C128, Anykey will display and test the full C128 keyboard.

-The `40/80 Display` key cannot be read in C64 mode, therefore it is displayed greyed out.
+The `40/80 Display` key cannot be read in C64 mode, therefore it is displayed grayed out.
 To test it, use the native version, Anykey 128.

 ## Technical Limitations

 If you press certain combinations of three keys, a fourth key will also appear pressed.
 This is because the three keys together create the same electrical connection the fourth key would.

-On C64 and C128, Joysticks interfere with reading the keyboard.
+On C64 and C128, joysticks interfere with reading the keyboard.
 When a joystick is pressed, certain keys can't be read.
 These keys will be ignored while the joystick is pressed.
 If such a key was pressed before the joystick, it will remain pressed until the joystick is released.
 Auto fire might defeat this detection and result in phantom key presses.

 # Building Anykey